STARTING A DENTAL PRACTICE – EVERYTHING YOU NEED TO KNOW

 10. Be aware of personal tax positions and seek advice from a broker and an accountant.

-Ideally, practices should plan for all their buying requirements within a 12-month period.
+thethe Ideally, practices should plan for all their buying requirements within a 12-month period.
 Some capital equipment purchases may fall within the current tax year, and there are also elements of building work that may qualify for some annual investment relief.
 Allowance claims are normally made prior to the 5th April, so a brief call to the practice accountant can help make savings on current and future tax allowances.
+There are number of specialist dental accountants, one of which is Dentax.
 This is vitally important, especially as annual investment allowances are now subject to transitional rules.
 If low net profit levels are anticipated in the current tax year, opting to lease equipment may prove more beneficial, with fixed leasing rentals in place that are guaranteed to offset a large chunk of future practice profits.
 This is important, as there is no point making a one-off tax claim within any one year, unless there is a sound reason for it.

 In most cases it’s always best to lease practice equipment and specialist cabinetry and take out a loan for pure building works.
 Try to avoid doing this the wrong way around!
 Be aware that it’s usually easier to obtain finance for medical equipment than to borrow money on a loan.